Wine Dinner: "Celebrating Small Producers From Across The Pond"

-After earning her Master’s degree in International Development at American University and doing migration advocacy work in El Salvador and Mexico, Alaina discovered that her wanderlust and appetite for discovery were right at home in the world of wine.
-Her best days are spent wanderin...
+After earning her Master’s degree in International Development at American University and doing migration advocacy work in El Salvador and Mexico, Alaina realized that her wanderlust and appetite for discovery were right at home in the world of wine.
+What began as a Riesling infatuation at...

 Grifter turned bartender, Nick Gripp clings hard to tradition when it comes to drinking.
 Not so much interested in activated charcoal cocktails as he is in a solid martini (gin, always with a London dry gin).
 Obsessed with the romantic aspects of drinking, he finds value in all styles of in...